meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 ### Consider Your Complete Domain and Codomain

 In mathematics a function is nothing more than a map.
-You have a domain, or the set of all things which can be passed to your function, and a codomain, the set of all things that can come out of it.
-A function of type `String -> Bool -> Int`, or `int f(string x, bool y)`, has a domain containing all possible strings which can be formed with all possible boolean values which can be formed (obviously simply `true` and `false`) and a codomain of every integer from -&#8734; to &#8734;.
+You have a domain, or the set of all things that can be passed to your function, and a codomain, the set of all things that can come out of it.
+A function of type `String -> Bool -> Int`, or `int f(string x, bool y)`, has a domain containing all possible strings that can be formed paired with all possible boolean values that can be formed (obviously simply `true` and `false`) and a codomain of every integer from -&#8734; to &#8734;.
 An important word associated with functions is totality.
 A total function can produce a value in its codomain for every value in its domain.
 This means if we can't produce an integer for every combination of strings and booleans, we have written a partial function.
 Partial functions are dangerous.

 We have a lot of partial functions that software developers frequently use, often without noticing.
 Think of the function `std::vector::front()` in C++.
 For